This article is part of a larger series on How to Do Payroll.

 - Employee Wage Law FAQs: Directed toward employees but contains information and links to wage laws you should know

-Doing payroll in Iowa is not unusually complex, although there are some rules and regulations to know.
-Iowa charges income taxes based on a tiered system, and it has state unemployment insurance.
+Learning how to do payroll in Iowa is not unusually complex, although there are some rules and regulations to know.
+Iowa charges income taxes based on a tiered system—though that’s changing—and it has state unemployment insurance.
 Its workers’ compensation requirements can be fulfilled through a private insurance agency, by self-insuring, or by creating a co-op with other companies to self-insure.
 The time off and medical leave rules defer to federal law.